Animated film director and screenwriter, feature film set designer and writer.

 Dumała's engraving on plaster technique, which has been successful also in his commercial assignments, and the superior artistic effect achieved in Zbrodnia i kara have been a challenge to which he has since responded with Las and John D., an animation on John Doe, a sixteenth-century English magician and scholar.
 Both films use a combined acting-and-drawing technique.

-Dumała is the hero of Joanna Dylewska's documentary Świat według Piotra D. / The World According to Piotr D. (2001).
+Dumała is the protagonist of Joanna Dylewska's documentary Świat według Piotra D. / The World According to Piotr D. (2001).
 The first Polish screening of his latest feature, Ederly, will take place at the T-Mobile New Horizons film festival in July 2016.